WillFindley/NLPStockAnalysis/NLPBot/README.md

+You will need to edit the scipt to include your New York Times Articles API key

 This will not run unless you download the DJIA.csv file from [here](https://research.stlouisfed.org/fred2/series/DJIA/downloaddata)

-This is but one of a million things to improve upon.
+These are but a few of a million things to improve upon.